Sport and Leisure Studies

-In this specialisation you will develop an understanding of social and cultural aspects of consuming, producing and experiencing sport and leisure in contemporary and historical contexts.
-You will critically explore movement across a range of settings, considering issues such as; power and politics, identity, gender, race, inclusion, equity and diversity.
-In addition, you will gain an interdisciplinary understanding of contemporary local and global trends within movement cultures.
-The Movement cultures specialisation will benefit students in a broad range of career paths requiring problem solving, creativity, critically thinking, communication and reflective processing skills.
+Students develop an understanding of social and cultural aspects of consuming, producing and experiencing sport and leisure in contemporary and historical contexts.
+You will explore movement across a range of settings, considering issues such as; power and politics, identity, gender, race, inclusion, equity and diversity.
+You will gain an interdisciplinary understanding of contemporary local and global trends.
+A BSpLS will open up a broad range of career paths, equipping you with problem solving skills, creativity, critical thinking, communication and reflective processing skills.

 People Movement and Professional Practice